Burbank Theatre Restoration

 Jeff Kunde Hall

 Jeff Kunde Hall is the first phase in a multi-year development and construction process that will culminate with the building of a new science center for STEM education.
-The buildings include permanent math faculty offices, eleven classrooms and four computer labs, which will be occupied temporarily by the displaced math, engineering and applied technology programs, while construction on the permanent science center is underway.
-Construction of the buildings started in October 2018 and is scheduled for completion in June 2019.
+Jeff Kunde Hall includes permanent math faculty offices, eleven classrooms and four computer labs, which will be occupied temporarily by the displaced math, engineering and applied technology programs, while construction on the permanent science center is underway.
+Construction of the building started in October 2018 and was completed in November 2019.

-The temporary gravel parking lot on Elliott Avenue is permanently closed for construction of these new classroom buildings.
+The temporary gravel parking lot on Elliott is permanently closed for construction of this new building.

 Kinesiology, Athletics & Dance Facilities Project